Shibnathnandi07/Shibnathnandi.github.io-master/README.md

 To run this portfolio locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/shibnathnandi/shibnth-nandi-portfolio.git`
-2. Navigate to the project directory: `cd rishav-chanda-portfolio`
+2. Navigate to the project directory: `cd shibnath-nandi-portfolio`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:3000`